Suzanna Hupp: Appearances and accolades

 Hupp has been quoted in such publications as U.S. News & World Report, The Wall Street Journal, Texas Monthly, and Time and People magazines.
 She was featured on CBS's 48 Hours series, on ABC's ABC World News Tonight with Charles Gibson, and in season 3, episode 9 of Penn & Teller: Bullshit!, a documentary series which aired from 2003 to 2010 on the television channel Showtime.
 Hupp can be heard in episode 81 of This American Life giving a first-hand account of her experience in the massacre.

 In the state House, Hupp was a member of the House Rural Caucus and the House Veterans and Military Affairs Caucus.
 In November 2003, then Speaker Tom Craddick, a conservative from Midland and currently the longest-serving of all 150 Texas state House members, appointed Hupp to chair the House select committee on child welfare and foster care.
 Craddick also named her to chair the Human Services Committee in the 79th Legislature.
 She also served on the House Law Enforcement Committee.

-Hupp has been recognized by many conservative interest groups: the American Family Association, Free Market Foundation, the Texas Association of Business, the Chamber of Commerce, Texas Alliance for Life, Texas Eagle Forum, and the Young Conservatives of Texas.
-She was rated 100 percent pro-life by the Texas Right to Life Committee.
-She received the Sybil Ludington Women's Freedom Award from the National Rifle Association, named in honor of Sybil Ludington (1761-1839), a heroine of the American Revolutionary War.
-In 1998, Charlton Heston, the NRA president at the time, honored Hupp as the first Texan awarded a lifetime NRA membership.